 Commercial banksProject finance debtMandated lenders not yet disclosedPost-feasibility

-The AFC's role as lead developer and anchor investor is pivotal.
-By committing $500 million or more of its own balance sheet, the AFC provides the cornerstone financing that de-risks the project for other participants.
-The US DFC and other Western DFIs are expected to provide concessional lending that reduces the overall cost of capital.
+The AFC's role as lead developer and financing mobiliser is pivotal.
+By targeting $500 million or more of mobilisation, AFC provides the institutional anchor that can de-risk the project for other participants.
+The role of US DFC and other Western DFIs in construction financing remains to be confirmed in public financial-close documents.
 Mining companies are being approached for take-or-pay freight agreements that would guarantee minimum freight volumes on the railway, providing revenue certainty that supports debt service and investor confidence.
 These agreements are common in rail-mining project finance globally and are likely to be essential for reaching financial close on the Zambia extension.

 Construction Timeline